• City of Tacoma QA

 AHAS 1.7: Increase participation and resources for new home buyers (p.
 30)

-• The City's new Homebuyer Education and Down-payment assistance program is scheduled to begin in September 2023.
+• The City's Homebuyer Education and Down-payment assistance program began in Fall 2023 and is now working with prospective first-time homebuyers.

 • Conducted a Housing Disparity Study to examine disproportionalities in homeownership and the inaccessibility of generational wealth building for communities of color.